Jack Suwinski Player Props: Pirates vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.58 team ERA ranks 23rd among all MLB pitching staffs.
+- The Mets have the 21st-ranked team ERA across all league pitching staffs (4.55).

-- In his last outing on Tuesday against the Chicago Cubs, the right-hander threw five innings, giving up two earned runs while surrendering three hits.
+- In his last appearance on Wednesday against the Chicago Cubs, the left-hander went 3 2/3 innings, giving up two earned runs while surrendering four hits.

+- The 27-year-old has put together a 5.61 ERA and 9.7 strikeouts per nine innings across 19 games this season, while giving up a batting average of .299 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.